hyperledger/identus-docs/documentation/docs/quick-start.md

 2. Open the XCode project on __./Sample/AtalaPrismWalletDemo/AtalaPrismWalletDemo.xcodeproj__
 3. On the top left of the XCode window you will see a play/run button, press it.
 4. The app will start.
-5. Click Wallet Demo 2.0
+5. Click Edge Agent Demo 2.0
   * You will be able to run the rest of the guide here.

 </TabItem>